 My son once wanted, more than anything, to be a fish.
 He was five, maybe six.
 I don’t know why I tell you this.
 I don’t know that it’s relevant in any way except that it makes me both sad and pleased, his seemingly inherent and abundant love for water, for oceans and lakes and rivers and fish and whales and sharks, rays and shellfish.
 Jellyfish.
 He knows so many types of water creatures and where they live and if they are deadly or not, especially the jellyfish.
 There are over 1,000 species worldwide and over 60 in Puget sound.
 Maybe its the sting of love I fear.
 The inevitable pain of loss.

 It was early summer, not so long ago, that my son was was first bit by a jellyfish.
-We were wading or I was, he was swimming as he always does, most often the first in water and the last out with not much matter given to the weather.
+We were wading or I was.
+My son was swimming as he always does, most often the first in water and the last out with not much matter given to the weather or water temperature.
 I didn’t believe it at first, the bite.
 He screamed as he ran up the stairs that went up the steep bluff and back to our car.
 Only there did I see the red welt and the swelling and believe it to really be a jellyfish sting.

 Jellyfish population swings are occurring with greater frequency and number, in most every ocean and sea worldwide.
 Nuclear power plant closures due to jellyfish clogged intake filters are a recurring event in Japan, Sweden, USA, Israel, Australia, and Spain.
 Numerous beaches along the Atlantic and Pacific Coasts have closed due to jelly fish blooms as have beaches in Thailand, Spain, Bermuda.
 Mostly I read more studies are needed.
 Events are not necessarily connected: the warming waters, over-fishing, development, and pollution.